Chorus/DynamicsDocs/docs/Payroll/PayrollItems.md

 # Payroll

-To access the payroll workflow, go to the Payroll area of the Sitemap.
+To access the payroll workflow, go to the Payroll area of the site menu.

 Within the Payroll area, there is easy access to a view of practitioners, payroll items, and payroll periods.